Tips for Picking Up and Returning a Rental Car

 When you arrive at the rental counter, ask for a copy of the contract in English if it's not provided as a matter of course.
 If you haven't already paid for the car, know what your quote is in the local currency.
 Be sure to decline any offer of "dynamic currency conversion."

 If you can, avoid prepaying for your first tank of gas (although some offices won't let you out of this).
-Prepaying for fuel is virtually always a rip-off, since agencies charge far more per gallon than the going rate.
+Prepaying for fuel is always a rip-off, since agencies charge far more than the going rate.
 The only upside is that you can return the car with a nearly empty tank.

 Be sure to check the entire vehicle for scratches or dents.
 Rental agencies in Europe are very strict when it comes to charging for even minor damage, so be sure to mark everything on the checklist.
 Some travelers photograph all dings and scratches, even the tiniest ones (be sure the date/time stamp is on).
 If any damage is not already noted on the rental agreement, return to the counter to make adjustments.

 Before you drive off, get to know your car.
-Try out all the features and gadgets: Run the front and rear windshield wipers and sprayers, figure out whether the headlights come on automatically with the engine, switch the headlights to high-beam, get comfortable with the gearshift — including shifting into reverse, check if you have a locked fuel cap, and so on.
+Try out all the features and gadgets: Run the front and rear windshield wipers and sprayers, figure out whether the headlights come on automatically with the engine, switch the headlights to high-beam, get comfortable with the gearshift (including shifting into reverse), check if you have a locked fuel cap, and so on.

 This is also a good time to quiz the rental agent on a few things, including: